 Applying for Medical Practice Financing, How to Prepare, and Tips

 - Check your credit report and scores – Understanding your credit will help you communicate better with your business funding originator.

 Medical practices face unique challenges to operate.
-An owner must ask the important questions before financing.
-Even when you are in a hurry and need a quick fix – stop and ask, why?
+An owner must ask important questions before financing.
+Even when you are in a hurry and need a quick fix - stop and ask, why?
 What is the use or purpose of funding your business, and why do you need to finance it now?
-Is the need for capital a short-term problem or long-term problem?
-Was this a one-time special circumstance emergency or will you need working capital on an ongoing basis?
+Is the need for capital a short-term problem or a long-term problem?
+Was this a one-time special circumstance emergency, or will you need working capital on an ongoing basis?
 Will the company always require a credit facility to prevent last-minute needs, or is it just the nature of your practice?
 What challenges does the business have in getting approved (credit issues, bank statements, cash flow issues, time in the industry, financial statement issues, etc.)?

 Consider the questions above when choosing a funding solution because the answers to those questions lead to different business funding products.
-AdvancePoint Capital can assist you through this search easily and painlessly without wasting time or, more importantly, money.
+AdvancePoint Capital can easily and painlessly assist you through this search without wasting time or, more importantly, money.
 Working with AdvancePoint Capital gives you a large marketplace and extensive product line, offering you as many choices as possible.
 As we always say at AdvancePoint Capital, compare, shop, and you will always save!